 The Lady Palm has a dark green, broad fan-like foliage and may only ever reach a height of six feet tall.
 However, it is a multi-stemmed indoor tree and will continue to get wider.
 That’s why it is often called the Bamboo Palm.

 Low light or even some interior lighting is all this palm asks for.
-When the soil feels dry to the touch, water thoroughly.
+Also, when the soil feels dry to the touch, water thoroughly.

 Light Requirements